As a SaaS company, you need actionable inbound marketing strategies in order to get new customers and scale your business.

 Trust is paramount.

-Strategy 5: plan your content across top of funnel, middle, and conversion
+Strategy 5: Plan your content across the top of funnel, middle, and conversion

 One of the areas where a lot of SEOs and marketers fall down with a focus on keywords is with creating content throughout the buyer’s journey.

 We’re so focused on new traffic that we forget our responsibility to drive people to the point of conversion, which you can only do when you understand their intent for the keywords or sites they visit from.

 This is where you start to build out funnels for your traffic to understand the buyer journey and take them from research to consideration to buying/subscribing.

 In the research phase, your potential customers are searching for things like: